-- 12 External MREL and internal MREL.
-The MREL for resolution entities is set at the consolidated level of the resolution group (external MREL); it has to be met with own funds at the level of the resolution group and eligible liabilities issued externally by the resolution entity(27).
-The MREL for entities that are not themselves resolution entities ('non-resolution entities') is set at individual level or sub-consolidated level, where applicable (internal MREL)(28). - 13 Supervisory and resolution reporting data used for calibration.
+the resolution entity27.
+The MREL for entities that are not themselves resolution entities ('non-resolution entities') is set at individual level or sub-consolidated level, where applicable (internal MREL)28.

+- 13 Supervisory and resolution reporting data used for calibration.
 As further detailed in section 7, the SRB calibrates the MREL targets based on the appropriate reference date.
-This means that for setting MREL in the RPC starting in a given year, the SRB will use the final supervisory review and evaluation process (SREP) decisions and Pillar 2 requirements applicable in that year and the previous year balance sheet data, or later data where deemed necessary to address a relevant change in circumstances.
-The SRB uses transitional prudential values applicable at the reference date(29).
-In subsequent resolution planning cycles (see section 7), the MREL target is re-calibrated and communicated based on the input values of the new reference date. - 14 Where the resolution group perimeter differs from the prudential one, the SRB estimates the level of the Pillar 2 requirement and CBR to be used as input for MREL calibration applying the methodology set out by the EBA draft Regulatory Technical Standards (RTS) under Article 45c(4) BRRD(30).
+This means that for setting MREL in the resolution planning cycle starting in a given year, the SRB will use the final supervisory review and evaluation process (SREP) decisions and Pillar 2 requirements applicable in that year and the previous year's balance sheet data, or later data where deemed necessary to address a relevant change in circumstances.
+The SRB uses transitional prudential values applicable at the reference date29.
+In subsequent resolution planning cycles (see section 7), the MREL target is re-calibrated and communicated based on the input values of the new reference date. - 14 Where the resolution group perimeter differs from the prudential one, the SRB estimates the level of the Pillar 2 requirement and Combined Buffer Requirement to be used as input for MREL calibration applying the methodology set out by the EBA draft Regulatory Technical Standards (RTS) under Article 45c(4) of the BRRD 30.

-Risk-based and leverage-based MREL 2.1.
+2.1.
+Risk-based and Leverage-based MREL

-External and internal MREL include a risk- and a leverage-based dimension.
-LAA and RCA 15 are computed not only as a percentage of the total risk exposure amount (TREA), but also as a percentage of the leverage ratio exposure measure (LRE), based on a different calibration.
-MREL is therefore expressed as two ratios that have to be met in parallel: (i) as a percentage of TREA (the MREL-TREA); and (ii) as a percentage of the LRE (the MREL-LRE)(31).
-Each may have to be met in part or in full with subordinated resources in the respective metric, as determined by the SRB.
+15 External and internal MREL include a risk- and a leverage-based dimension.
+LAA and RCA are computed not only as a percentage of the total risk exposure amount (TREA), but also as a percentage of the Leverage Ratio Exposure Measure (LRE), based on a different calibration.
+MREL is therefore expressed as two ratios that have to be met in parallel: (i) as a percentage of TREA (the MREL-TREA); and (ii) as a percentage of the LRE (the MREL-LRE)31.
+Each may have to be met in part or in full with subordinated resources in the respective metric, as determined by the SRB.32 https://eba.europa.eu/sites/default/documents/files/document_library/Publications/Draft%20 Technical%20Standards/2020/RTS/961829/Final%20Report%20RTS%20on%20methodology%20 to%20estimate%20P2%20and%20CBR%20for%20setting%20MREL%20requirements.pdf